Kp0c/war-crimes-map/README.md

 ## Technical information
 The solution is based on pure vanilla js with no libs using [Vite](https://vitejs.dev/) as a bundler.

+## Project structure
+- `assets` - assets needed for the application
-I'm using component-based approach with custom elements.
-All components are in src/components folder.
+- `components` - Project is using component-based approach with custom elements.
 Components are using `wcm-` prefix that means "war crimes map."

-- The `wcm-app` component is the main component that is containing the whole app.
+  - The `wcm-app` component is the main component that is containing the whole app, router, and orchestrates the data.
   - The `wcm-map` component is responsible for the map
   - The `wcm-navbar` component is responsible for the navigation bar
   - The `wcm-filter` component is responsible for the search and filter area
   - The `wcm-list` component is responsible for the list view of individual events

-Additional classes:
+- `helpers` - Helper classes
+  - `formatter` - Helper class to format things into strings
+  - `math.helper` - Math functions that are not defined in the default Math class
-- `helpers/observable.js` a small observable to add reactivity
+  - `observable` - Observable implementation to add reactivity to the app
+  - `stats.helper` - Helper class that helps working with stats information
+- `services` - Services
-- `services/events.service.js` a service that is responsible for the work with events
+  - `events.service` - Service that is responsible for the work with events.
+It is the source of truth for the events and fires new events when something is changed

-Few more general files:
-- `main.js` files defines all components
+- `styles` - additional styles
+  - `common` - styles that are common for the app and most likely needed in most/all components
+  - `variables` - variables that are used in css
+- `workers` - Web Workers
+  - `reverse-geocoding-worker` - Web Worker that is responsible for the reverse geocoding and grouping events by cities, districts and regions.
+It is implemented as a web worker to not block the main thread
-- `constants.js` contains generic constants for the app.
+- `constants.js` - contains generic constants for the app.
+- `main.js` - file defines all components
+- `main.css` - main css file that defines some top-level styles and fonts
-- `enums.js` contains enums
+- `enums.js` - enums ¯\_(ツ)_/¯

 ## Available functionality
 - Showing a map of Ukraine